Options Trading Glossary: Your Go-To Guide

 • ETF: Exchange-Traded Fund – An investment fund traded on stock exchanges that holds a diversified portfolio of assets

-• LEAPS: Long-Term Equity Anticipation Securities – Options with expiration dates that are longer than one year, allowing investors to take longer-term positions in an underlying asset
+• LEAPS: Long-Term Equity Anticipation Securities – Options with expiration dates that are longer than one year

 • SPX: S&P 500 Index – A stock market index that measures the stock performance of 500 large companies listed on stock exchanges in the United States, often used as a benchmark for options trading strategies